-“Google, Google know-it-all, will my site ever get a crawl?”, asked the Evil Queen, after creating her stunning Wix website, of course.
-We hear you, SEO can be a daunting topic to tackle as most of us don’t own a magic mirror.
-But no need to fret, as we’re here to provide you with all the answers to the SEO questions you were always too embarrassed to ask.
+SEO can be a daunting topic to tackle as most of us know we should be doing it to realize the potential of the website we've created but knowing where to start is another challenge of its own.
 You’ve probably heard that knowledge is power.
 And this couldn’t be more true for SEO.
 The more you know, the better you’ll be able to optimize your website, which will lead to a better position on search results, more clicks to your site, and ultimately – more business.
-Sounds like a good deal to me.
-So let’s dive right into our SEO FAQ:

 SEO or Search Engine Optimization involves everything you can do in order to obtain a better position on search engines’ (like Google) results and thus get found more easily.
-SEO encompasses in particular (but not limited to): adding SEO titles and descriptions to your pages, adding alt text to your images, getting backlinks to your site, creating a blog, and more.
+SEO encompasses in particular (but not limited to): adding SEO titles and descriptions to your pages, adding alt text to your images, getting backlinks to your site, creating a free blog, fixing intent issues such as pogo sticking and more.

 In short, search engines use an advanced set of algorithms in order to crawl, index and pull up web pages.